 A long gown can be cut off to a shorter dress.
 This is helpful for you to know in case you find a long gown and want it tea length or street length.

 Some older brides are not comfortable with their upper arms and usually want wedding dresses with sleeves.
-This is one of the most requested additions mature brides ask me about.
+This is one of the most requested additions mature brides ask for.

 This can be done for some styles.
 Some sleeveless designs (like the picture up top) and off the shoulder wedding gowns can have sleeves added.
 Some strapless gowns will work also.